 \subsection{Hopf algebras and comodule algebras}

-In this section, we work over an algebraically closed field $\bfk$.
-Unless otherwise noted, the unadorned symbol $\otimes$ means the tensor product over $\bfk$.
-Given a Hopf algebra (over $\bfk$), we denote the comultiplication, the counit and the antipode of $H$ by $\Delta$, $\varepsilon$ and $S$, respectively.
+Till the end of this section, we fix a finite-dimensional Hopf algebra $H$ and denote by $\mathcal{C}$ the finite tensor category ${}_H \Mod$ of finite-dimensional left $H$-modules.
+The comultiplication, the counit and the antipode of $H$ will be denoted by $\Delta$, $\varepsilon$ and $S$, respectively.
 The Sweedler notation, such as